checkdam/checkdam.github.io/_posts/2025-05-20-free-website.md

 [guide](https://melissahie.com/blog/github-pages-custom-domain-ionos)

-you can also make an email for your domain with Ionos and forward mail to your google account.
+you can also make an email for your domain with Ionos and forward mail to your Google account.

 There you go!
 Share this site to your networks please.
 Spread the good water word. peace.